• Skip to primary navigation

 Ghost rocket experiment - flying ghost film canisters

 We love these easy Halloween shooters from Red Ted Art.
-Can you find the perfect combination of weight of the end part and length of straw to make them travel as far as possible?
+Kids can experiment to find the perfect combination of the weight of the end part and the length of the straw to make the shooters travel as far as possible.

 Density – Halloween STEM Activity